 In light of the current circumstances of COVID-19, there may be a mixture of virtual and face-to-face opportunities to meet with the team, in accordance with current guidance, members availability and personal circumstance.

-The application window will be open from 9 November 2020 to Summer 2021, with the aim that applications will be reviewed on a continual, rolling basis.
+The application window will be open from 9 November 2020 onwards, with the aim that applications will be reviewed on a continual, rolling basis.

 If you have any queries, please contact us.

 The continued integrity of the independent, fair, open and merit-based process on which the JAC works will be assured by a strictly enforced ‘information barrier’ between the activities of the targeted outreach pilot team, and the ongoing selection process and decisions of the Commission’s Selection and Character Committee.

 Information about potential candidates engaged in this pilot programme will not generally be available to anyone outside of the pilot team.
 The only exception to this is where a potential candidate agrees to be put in touch with a serving judge as part of a follow-up programme, in which case information about the candidate will be shared with the relevant judge.
 The pilot team will be accountable to the JAC Chief Executive and Board through regular reports with anonymised and aggregated information on their activities and impact.
 Necessary data handling protocols and technical restrictions on data access will be introduced.

 Meet the team